 Charcoal, paper and pencils are provided so you don't need to bring anything but the willingness to have a go at drawing.
 If you'd like to use other materials that's fine, but for the moment oil paints are not allowed due to the smell... remember a dogs nose is 20,000x more sensitive than our own!
 But do feel free to bring watercolours, acrylic or other water based painting medium.

 Tea, coffee and biscuits (plus a few dog biscuits) are provided.
 The studio is also fully equipped with easels and boards.
 Places are limited to 6 students, so enquire now to reserve your place as this is sure to be a popular afternoon!

 If you'd like to practice before coming to the workshop then Jake Spicer has a great book on drawing dogs called, unsurprisingly, "Draw Dogs".
 You can buy Draw Dogs here.

-The studio and art school is closed until Spring/Summer 2018.
+The studio and art school is closed until further notice.

 1:1 tutoring is available if that is of interest.

 • To help students "rediscover their sense of wonder" though the practice of observational drawing & painting